angeli-amascual/angeli-amascual.github.io/essays/rad-radgrad.md

 ## Leveling Up In RadGrad

 RadGrad has a feature where students can level up by gaining points.
 These points are separated into three different categories: Innovation, Competency, and Experience.
 Upon my return to RadGrad I noticed I was level 2.
 In order to level up to level 3 I found that I needed to gain Innovation and Experience points.
 To do this I checked through what unverified opportunities I had on my degree planner.
 From there, I realized I could get Innovation and Experience points for my participation in [ACM Manoa](https://acmanoa.github.io/about/), a student organization at UH Manoa for computer science students.
-From here, I requested verification through the degree planner and shortly afterwards I was able to gain points and level up.
+After realizing that I then proceeded to request verification through the degree planner and shortly afterwards I was able to gain points and level up.

 ## Possible Changes